 Industrial Systems Technology

-Industrial Systems Technology is a program of study covering many of the fields required of technicians in business and industry today and in the near future.
+Industrial Systems Technology prepares students to install, adjust, troubleshoot and repair a variety of industrial machinery used in manufacturing settings.
+Technicians may work in factories that manufacture, finish or assemble many different types of products.
+This program of study covers many of the fields required of technicians in business and industry today and in the near future.
 Individuals learn skills that make it possible to advance within the company or pursue opportunities in any location.

 Snead State is an authorized ETA testing facility.